 Dr Emily Pow

 Dr Emily Pow graduated from La Trobe University in Bendigo in 2015.
-Dr Pow was previously on the Recent Graduates and Students Committee and was the Co-Chair of the committee in 2018.
-Dr Emily was also a Recent Graduate representative for the CPD Committee and currently serves on the ADAVB Sports and Social Committee.
-She is a 2016 graduate of the Health Sector Leadership Program.
+Dr Pow was previously on the Recent Graduates and Students Committee and was the co-chair of the committee in 2018.
+Dr Emily was also a recent graduate representative on the CPD Committee and served on the ADAVB Sports and Social Committee.
+She is a 2016 graduate of the ADAVB Health Sector Leadership Program.

 Dr Gitika Sanghvi

-Dr Gitika Sanghvi was elected to Council in 2013, appointed to Executive in 2016 and elected to President in 2019/20.
-Dr Sanghvi was the ADC Graduate Support Ad Hoc Committee Chair (2017/18), the Recent Graduates and Students Committee Chair (2010/11), and has served on multiple ADAVB committees.
+Dr Gitika Sanghvi was elected to Council in 2013, appointed to the executive committee in 2016 and elected president in 2019/20.
+Dr Sanghvi was the ADC Graduate Support Ad Hoc Committee chair (2017-2018), the Recent Graduates and Students Committee chair (2010-2011), and has served on multiple ADAVB committees.
 She was a graduate of the ADAVB Health Sector Leadership Program in 2012 and has served as a representative on a multitude of external advisory committees.
 Dr Sanghvi was a clinical demonstrator for final-year dental students at Goulburn Valley Health, and has worked in public and private general practice.